ShaoxiongYuan/ShaoxiongYuan.github.io/reviews/good-luck.md

 It's a genuinely radical ending — not triumphant, not defeated, just reset with a better question.
 Verbinski's not optimistic about us.
 Neither am I. But he makes the fight feel worth having — and that, after 134 minutes of unexpected deaths, giant AI cat monsters, and cloned children, is no small feat.

-> *"The only way to beat a god that runs on human dependency is to make humans physically incapable of connecting."*
+> "The only way to beat a god that runs on human dependency is to make humans physically incapable of connecting."

----

-<a href="/movie-reviews">← Back to Movie Reviews</a>